 It is the mutual benefit of all students, and all subjects, if literacy skills are explicitly taught as part of the student's experience of learning at our school.

-At St Georges we strive for all pupils to be a 'Literate Pupil'.
+At St. George’s we want to ensure that every pupil is a 'Literate Pupil'.
 We aim for all pupils to be able to:

-· understand a range of text types and genres - be able to write in a variety of styles and forms appropriate to the situation.
+· understand a range of text types and genres; be able to write in a variety of styles and forms appropriate to different situations.

-This school believes that literacy competence, and thus higher achievement, can only results if all subjects work together to explicitly teach literacy skills.
+This school strongly believes that literacy competence, and thus higher achievement, can only be achieved if all subjects work together to explicitly teach literacy skills.

 INFORMATION FOR PARENTS TO ENCOURAGE READING

-At St Georges we want to encourage all pupils to improve their Literacy through Reading.
-In Tutor Times, pupils are provided with books for them to read and enjoy.
-But we would also like to encourage pupils to read outside of school as well.
+At St. George’s we want to encourage all pupils to improve their literacy through reading.
+In tutor times, pupils are encouraged to read for enjoyment, however we would also like to inspire pupils to read outside of school as well.

-Reading really is a skill for life; we read for all sorts of reasons and in all sorts of moods: books give pleasure, solace, information and POWER!
-Yes, power - young people with good reading skills have access to the world of words, access to the whole curriculum and so many more choices as they move into adult life.
+Reading really is a skill for life: books give pleasure, solace, information and opportunity!
+Yes, opportunity - young people with good reading skills have access to the world of words, access to the whole curriculum and so many more choices as they move into adult life.

 Here are some tips for encouraging reading in your home:

-- Give, and encourage others to give, books/book tokens as presents.
+· Give, and encourage others to give, books and book tokens as presents.